TheresaLui/SelfHelpContent_v2/articles/microsoft.network/exr-privatevrfcustomerprefixesoverlapvnetaddressspace.md

 **VnetID:** '**<!--$VNetId--> [VNetId] <!--/$VNetId-->**' **Gateway ID:** '**<!--$GatewayId--> [GatewayId] <!--/$GatewayId-->**'

-## **Recommended steps**
+## **Recommended Steps**

-+ The customer should stop advertising the overlapping prefixes, or consider modifying the VNet address space.
++ The customer should stop advertising the overlapping prefixes, or consider modifying the VNet address space
-+ Left as-is, the customer will experience unexpected routing behavior
++ If left as-is, the customer will experience unexpected routing behavior